faiwer/payworks-code-challenge/readme.md

 - `tests/app` - tests
 - `webpack/*` - custom webpack configuration

+# Git

+I worked in `dev` branch and squashed all major updates into `master`.
+To be honest I don't think that it was a good idea :) What approach do you prefer?

 # notes

 - I used `react`, `redux`, `react-thunk`, `reselect` because I have big experience with the,